Aviastar-TU Flight 1906: Aircraft

 The accident aircraft was Tupolev Tu-204-100, msn 1450741364011, registration RA-64011.
 The aircraft first flew as RA-64011 on 25 March 1993.
 On 3 September 1993 it entered service with Vnukovo Airlines.
 In January 2001, it was sold to Sibir Airlines.

 Before the crash, the aircraft was involved in two accidents.
-On 14 January 2002, the aircraft was flying from Frankfurt to Novosibirsk when it had to be diverted to Omsk due to poor weather at the destination.
+On 14 January 2002, the aircraft operating as Siberia Airlines Flight 852 was flying from Frankfurt to Novosibirsk when it had to be diverted to Omsk due to poor weather at the destination.
 On approach, pilots reported fuel supply problems, followed by a flameout of both engines.
 The aircraft glided and landed on the runway, overran the runway and collided with the lights after the runway threshold.
 There were no injuries.
 The aircraft was repaired and continued service.
 From August 2006 the aircraft was leased to various Russian airlines – Red Wings Airlines, Aviastar-TU, Interavia Airlines and then Aviastar-TU again.

 On 21 March 2010, one day before the crash, the aircraft was flying from Moscow to Hurghada with 210 passengers on board when it had to return to Moscow due to smoke in the cockpit.
 The accident was caused by a faulty heater in the cockpit, which was promptly repaired.